Gigaspaces/xap-docs/site/content/xap/12.3/started/maven-artifacts.markdown

 # XAP Artifacts

-The main dependency required to use XAP is `xap-openspaces`
+The main dependency required to use XAP is `xap-openspaces`.

 ```xml
 <dependency>